 T6 Urban Periphery Zone consists of the highest density and height, and the greatest variety of uses.
 It may have larger blocks; streets have steady street planting and buildings are set close to the wide sidewalks.
-While typically only large towns and cities have a T6 zone, downtown Round Rock uses this zone for areas next to the Interstate.
+While typically only large towns and cities have an T6 zones, downtown Round Rock uses this zone for areas around the Interstate.
 The overall intent is that height and scale would increase farther away from the historic downtown core area.